amirhanov/backgroundVideo/README.md

 For url video:

-1. Uncomment a piece of code for url in method **viwDidLoad**:
+1. Uncomment a piece of code for url in method **viewDidLoad**:

 ```
 try?
 VideoBackground.shared.play(view: view, videoName: "file name", videoType: "format")
 ```

 2. Then paste the file name and format into the appropriate place
-3. In method **viwDidLoad**, comment out a piece of code for local video
+3. In method **viewDidLoad**, comment out a piece of code for local video
 3. Press `Command + R` or `Play` and run project. **Great!**

 ## Support